It’s a Wonderful Life (1946)

 The Nightmare Before Christmas (1993)

 Assuming you invest your energy discussing whether Tim Burton and Henry Selick‘s horrifying, stop-movement animation is a “Halloween film” or a “Christmas film,” you’ll disregard the celebratory message that demonstrates why it’s both.
 Getting over from his reality, a fiendish bad dream trapped in unending trick-or-treat mode, into the snow-solidified Christmas Town, persuades Jack Skellington that there’s a “right” lifestyle choice.
 With a little assistance from his Frankensteined sweetheart Sally, his phantom canine Zero, and Santa Claus himself, Halloween Town’s Pumpkin King figures out how to relocate the pulsating heart of Christmas into the chest hole of his horrendous reality.
+In the end, he manages to perform the final chest seal.
 Assuming Danny Elfman’s naughty unique melodies don’t seem as though occasion fitting songs to you, possibly it’s an ideal opportunity to rewatch The Nightmare Before Christmas.

 National Lampoon’s Christmas Vacation (1989)